akshaymemail/ecommerce-readme-docs/README.md

-# E-Commerce API Docs

-API requirements of a ecommerce app
+# API requirements of a ecommerce app

 ## PRODUCTS AND CATEGORIES